-1 Slide the LCD lock lever (1) to Release, and lift the cover.

-2 Slide the power switch (2) of the computer until the green power indicator (3) light turns on.

-- If necessary, press Fn>+F5> to adjust the brightness controls for the LCD display.
+- 1 Slide the LCD lock lever (1) in the direction of the arrow, and lift the cover. - Press the power button (2) of the computer until the green power indicator (3) light turns on. - If necessary, press <Fn>+<F5> to adjust the brightness controls for the LCD display.
 To increase the brightness, use the up or right arrow keys.
 To decrease, use the down or left arrow keys. - <Fn>+<F5> is only possible if Windows[®] is running.

-If you hold the power switch in the on position for more than four seconds, the computer will turn off.
+If you hold the power button down for more than four seconds, the computer will turn off.